-Semester 1 Core units: Principles of International Law, International Organisations & the World Trade Organisation; International Dispute Resolution; International Cyber Law & Governance.
-Semester 2 Core units: International Law of the Environment; International Criminal Law & International Criminal Justice; International Human Rights Law.
-Semester 3 Core unit: Dissertation.
+Semester 1 - Principles of International Law, International Organisations & the World Trade Organisation; International Dispute Resolution; International Cyber Law & Governance.
+Semester 2 - International Law of the Environment; International Criminal Law & International Criminal Justice; International Human Rights Law.
+Semester 3 - Dissertation.

 |Qualification||Study mode||Start month||Fee||Fee locale||Course duration|